Romern/syncMyMoodle/README.md

 }
 ```

+You can also use CLI parameters instead.
+This is covered extensively
+in the following section.

-And your courses will be synced into the `basedir` you specified (default is the current directory).
+Your courses will be synced in the `basedir` path that you specified.
+If you haven't done that, the current directory that you
+are running the script from will also be the directory where
+your files will be downloaded *by default*.

 Your cookies will be stored in a session file.

 ## CLI usage